 I am drawn to candlelight, candlelight during every season of the year.
 That flicker of the fire contained is fascinating (yes, there is a little pyromaniac in all of us), soothing, meditative and very emotional.
 I could just stare at candlelight for hours, thoughts swirling like candlelight on the wind, feeling…well, it certainly makes me feel safe somehow.
 Reflective.
 Attractive.
 An atavism, I know it is, dating back to times when controlled fire meant life.
 It made me think about occasions and emotions lightning some has stirred, just this month: I lighted birthday candles for dear people, to celebrate life.
-Commemorative candles, for ones who passed away.
+Commemorative candles, for those who passed away.
 Candles symbolizing hope.
 Spiritual ones, like a prayer.
-Scented candles, at home, to calm and relax, tune senses, create a certain atmosphere…
+Scented candles, at home, to calm and relax, tune senses, create a certain atmosphere.
+And there are some divine smelling candles, made by niche perfume brands!

 One sniff at a scented candle, and it’s like pixie magic!
 Yes, aromatherapy as well.
 But what really matters is the power of our olfactory memories.
 Some researches done say that each and every scent we encounter stays engraved in our memory for ten years.
 Ten years!